gatsbyjs/gatsby/docs/docs/image-tutorial.md

 ### Creating GraphQL queries that pull in images from WordPress

-Now you are ready to create a GraphQL query to pull in some images from the WordPress site before we can view them in your browser.
+Now you are ready to create a GraphQL query to pull in some images from the WordPress site before you can view them in your browser.
 You will create a query that pulls in the images.

 Run: